Appliance Administration

 Send Syslogs

 Select this checkbox to forward all log messages to an external syslog server.
 Log entries will still be available by clicking on Info > Logs or Info > Syslogs.
 If you use a syslog server, you will need to enter it’s IP address and choose the syslog facility.
+If you want to use the Restorepoint hostname as the syslog message source, add the hostname to Syslog Source Hostname.
 Note that the facility setting only applies to forwarded Restorepoint logs, not forwarded operating system events.

 Use SNMP Traps